lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 ### Basic types

 In the previous chapter about devicetree, we've seen all basic types.
-We'll use the same node, but extend it with one property called `enum-value`, since *enum*erations are represented differently in bindings.
+We'll use the same node, but extend it with two properties called `enum-int` and `enum-string`, since *enum*erations are represented differently in bindings.
 In the previous chapter about devicetree basics we've seen that Zephyr's devicetree generator ignores _value_ labels.
 We'll throw in two of those, named `second_value` and `string_value`, for good practice, and also add the `label_with_props` for `/node_with_props`:

 `dts/playground/props-basics.overlay`
 ```dts